fbpx

 Call me optimistic but I firmly believe in the power of a few passionate, dedicated individuals and the profound difference we can make.
 Through my personal struggles combined with my hope in our shared humanity, a commitment was forged.

 Neuroscience has taught us that the attachment we have with a parent or primary caregiver is the foundation from which all our relationships with people, places and things are built.
 A safe and secure connection with a significant adult can be a lifeline for a child (no matter their age) and is the most significant protective factor for their holistic well-being.
-Parenting that prioritises connection and the relationship we have with our children over compliance sets children up for life with a strong sense of self and creates a legacy of self-acceptance, self-worth and self-love for our children, their children and future generations.
+Parenting that prioritises connection and the relationship we have with our children over compliance sets them up for life with a strong sense of self.
+This creates a legacy of self-acceptance, self-worth and self-love for our children, their children and future generations.

 For centuries Neurodivergent human beings have been dismissed, misunderstood, not consulted and ‘othered’ by our culture.
 We have felt the need to conform and hide who we truly are as a way to survive in the world.
 It is time that we reclaim our Authentic Neurodivergent Identities, and culture for ourselves.
-It is time to take back our own stories and rewrite the narrative of how we are spoken about and the language that is used to describe us.

 “Living into our values means that we do more than profess our values, we practice them.
 We walk our talk — we are clear about what we believe and hold important, and we take care that our intentions, words, thoughts, and behaviours align with those beliefs.”
 Brene Brown.

-First and foremost I value the connection we have with each other through our shared humanity.
+First and foremost I value and respect the connection we have with each other through our shared humanity.
 I strive to treat all I encounter with empathy, humility, vulnerability, compassion and respect.
 I acknowledge that each Neurodivergent person has sovereignty over themselves and that they are already an expert by merit of their lived experience.

 Connection with ourselves and each other is an innate expression of our shared humanity.
 We all strive to be loved, accepted and understood as connection is one of our fundamental needs as human beings.
 I embody connection by working in partnership with parents to support them connect with and understand themselves and their children.
 I believe in the power of healing and learning through community as well as the connection to something bigger than ourselves.